GET ORDAINED

 A bride and groom stand across from each other during the wedding day, joined by a wedding officiant minister holding a book, which he reads the ceremony script from.
 They are outdoors and wearing face masks as protection against spreading the coronavirus.

-A little extra attention to set up and preparation will make your wedding feel safe and filled with love.
-Scroll down for the Procession and Invocation.
+A little extra attention to set up and preparation will make your wedding feel safer and filled with love.
+Scroll down for the wedding ceremony script.

-At the entrance to the ceremony space, place decorated containers of hand sanitizer and single use surgical masks or N95/ KN95 masks for guests who don't have their own.
-You may choose to offer a welcome bag for each guest with a personal travel sized bottle of sanitizer, bottle of water, and hand warmers.
+At the entrance to your celebration, consider placing single use surgical masks or N95/ KN95 masks for guests to wear if they wish.
+You may choose to offer a welcome bag for each guest with a personal travel-sized bottle of hand sanitizer, a bottle of water, and hand warmers (when planning a winter wedding).

-Set chairs a safe distance apart, and seat guests from the same household together.
-If outdoors, consider using several small event tents (without walls to allow for visibility) to keep guests covered from the weather.
+Arrange chairs a comfortable distance apart, and seat guests from the same household together.
+If outdoors, consider using several small open-sided tents to keep guests covered from the weather.

 Arrange candles or lanterns around each tent or seating group, and along the path/ aisle to mark the way to the front.
 At the center of the ceremony space, where the couple will say their vows, arrange vases of fresh or cut paper flowers, and brightly colored decorations.